Matched betting is simple. Place a series of bets to profit from free bets and bonuses.

 Laying a bet is betting against an outcome to cover your back bet.

 The liability is the amount of money you need at the exchange to lay a bet.
-If your lay bet loses, your liability at the exchange is matched by your winning bookmaker bet.
+If your lay bet loses, your liability at the exchange matches your winning bookmaker bet.

 Is it too good to be true?

-Matched betting is a great strategy to earn regular tax-free profit, as detailed in the mainstream media.
+Matched betting is a great strategy to earn tax-free profits.
+Check out mainstream media articles:

-Earnings from matched betting will depend on how much time you can spare, and earnings can vary from month to month.
+Your earnings from matched betting will depend on how much time you have available.
+Earnings can vary from month to month.

-You could earn a few hundred pounds a month* with several hours of dedication, as you progress from welcome offers to regular free bets and bonuses (reload offers).
+It’s possible to make a few hundred pounds per month* with many hours of dedication.
+As you progress from welcome offers to regular free bets and bonuses (reload offers).

 *Profit amounts are not guaranteed*